socar-esther/Is_meta_learning_always_necessary/README.md

 ## How to run
 ### (1) Few-shot learning with representation learning
 - Here is the sample commands for running the supervised learner (**ours**)
+- If you want to see the scratch notebook code, refer this : [URL](https://github.com/socar-esther/Is_meta_learning_always_necessary/blob/master/src/rethinking_supervised/supervised_script.ipynb)
 ```shell
 $ cd src/rethinking_supervised/